-College came and went and Rob and I went our separate ways; me to New Zealand and then into a sports development job in Wakefield, England, and Rob into lecturing and eventually to soccer training in Houston, Texas.
-It was during the time of my employment in Wakefield that I deceived to move in and live with my girlfriend at that time, and this to me represented all a man could wish for!
+College came and went and Rob and I went our separate ways; me to New Zealand to play cricket and then into a sports development job in Wakefield, England, and Rob into lecturing and eventually to soccer training in Houston, Texas.
+It was during the time of my employment in Wakefield that I decided to move in and live with Julie, my girlfriend at that time, and this to me represented all a man could wish for!
 I could come and go as I pleased, I could be in a relationship that didn’t have the responsibility of marriage or of kids, I could play as much sport as I wanted, and I could still have someone waiting for me at home.

 It was during this period however, that I was not only re-introduced to Jesus through the words of Rob, but also by his life style.
 I saw in front of my eyes truly a new creation: the old Rob had gone, and a new compassionate, caring and sensitive Rob had emerged.
-He was at peace with himself and God, and he shared at length about a Jesus whom I’d never known.
-I knew Rob well enough to know that this was real for him and yet even still, I needed more convincing.
+He was at peace with himself and with God, and he shared at length about a Jesus whom I’d never known.
+I knew Rob well enough to know that this was real for him and yet still, I needed more convincing.

 Over the course of the week, through much soul searching and questioning I finally realized the need for Jesus in my life.
 I wasn’t content, I wasn’t certain of where I would spend eternity, and I knew God had spoken to me on the 13th and over the following week.
-As a result, although many questions remained unanswered, I finally came to the point of abandoning my own fears and fear of “public opinion”.
+As a result, although many questions remained unanswered, I finally came to the point of abandoning my own fears and the very real fear of “public opinion”.
 They now became unimportant.
 At the end of the evening service of October 20th, 1991, I walked the aisle of North Oaks Baptist Church and through tears and much relief I invited Jesus Christ into my heart.
-The same evening I was baptized, and while I didn’t fully understand it’s significance at the time, it was my way of putting a seal on my commitment.
-I wanted to make myself accountable to the body of believers, and though it took the Pastor tow attempts to keep me under the baptismal water, I knew that night that I had truly given my life to Christ, that it was real, and that I was beginning a new life with Him as my Lord and savior.
+The same evening I was baptized, and while I didn’t fully understand its significance at the time, it was my way of putting a seal on my commitment.
+I wanted to make myself accountable to the body of believers, and though it took the Pastor two attempts to keep me under the baptismal water, I knew that night that I had truly given my life to Christ, that it was real, and that I was beginning a new life with Him as my Lord and Savior.

 Journey since then to follow….